20 of the Best History Podcasts to Listen to Right Now

 History in Five

-“It’s hard to overstate the impact of “Revisionist History” on the podcast landscape,” The New York Times has raved about Malcolm Gladwell’s history podcast, produced by Pushkin Industries.
-Gladwell is the brilliant, ground-breaking author of Blink and Outliers, among others.
-Each of the 40 episodes that Gladwell has made thus far reaches back and reinterprets a story, person, or idea from the past to find something that’s been overlooked or misunderstood.
-If you’re a fan of Gladwell’s writing or simply agree that “even the past deserves a second chance,” you’ll want to check out this wildly popular history podcast.
-And then you’ll want to check out these historical moments that…never happened.
+“It’s hard to overstate the impact of Revisionist History on the podcast landscape,” raves the New York Times about Malcolm Gladwell’s wildly popular history podcast, produced by Pushkin Industries.
+Gladwell is the author of books like Blink and Outliers, among others.
+Each of the more than 50 episodes that he’s made thus far reaches back and reinterprets a story, person, or idea from the past to find something that’s been overlooked or misunderstood.
+If you’re a fan of Gladwell’s writing or simply agree that “even the past deserves a second chance,” you’ll want to check it out.
+Then you’ll want to read about these historical moments that…never happened.

 Think back to your elementary, middle, and high school history classes.
 How many women did you learn about?
 So few you can’t even remember?
 Unfortunately, that’s pretty standard, but as it turns out, women (and LGBTQ, nonbinary folks, and everyone who is not a cisgender White man) have been a part of history from the very beginning.
 But that’s something Beckett Graham and Susan Vollenweider, hosts of The History Chicks podcast, want to fix…one overlooked woman at a time.
 Though it’s hard to pinpoint the best episodes of the show’s 10-year run, recent standouts include ones on the Harvey Girls, “Typhoid” Mary Mallon, and Maya Angelou.